-With elevated privileges, user can make changes to the system that can affect all other users on the system.
+With elevated permissions (or privileges), user can make system changes that affect his configuration, security, etc. and that can also affect all other users on the system.

 Quick Access Popup hotkey (by default, middle mouse button) only works on windows that have equal or lower access level.
 If you start an application with an higher “administrator” privileges (using the Run As Administrator Windows Explorer menu), QAP will not have the permission to open its menu over the windows created by this app.
 To do so, you would have to also launch QAP with administrator privileges.

 Is it a good idea to launch QAP as Administrator?
 You have to know that every program started from QAP will the also inherit these enhanced rights.
 This could allow them to do changes on your system without prompting you.
 From a system security point of view, this may put your system at risk.
 In other words, you have to know what you are doing.

 What I call the “close menu issue” is an intermittent issue (probably caused by Windows) preventing users from closing the QAP popup menu by clicking outside of the menu or by hitting the Escape key as they would do normally.
 As a result, users have to click an item to close the menu.
 This is annoying when a user open the menu but changes its mind and does not want to launch any favorite.

 This issue occurs intermittently under Windows 7 and Windows 10 (probably also with 8/8.1).
 Some user are facing it frequently.
 Other, like me (on both Win 7 and 10), see it only occasionally.
 There are probably others that never see it.